techstackmedia/software-engineering-series/README.md

 1. Installing Vagrant:
    - Open Terminal.
-   - Execute the following command to install Vagrant using `brew` or `choco` based on your Operating System:
+   - Execute the following command to install Vagrant using `brew`:

-     For macOS:

      ```sh
      brew install vagrant
      ```

-     For Windows:

-     ```powershell
-     choco install vagrant
-     ```

 2. Installing VirtualBox:
-3.
    - Open Terminal.
-   - Execute the following command to install Vagrant using `brew` or `choco` based on your Operating System:

-     For macOS:

-   - Run the following command to install VirtualBox using `brew` or `choco` based on your Operating System:
+   - Run the following command to install VirtualBox using `brew`:

      ```sh
      brew install --cask virtualbox
-     ```

-     For Windows:

-     ```sh
-     choco install virtualbox
      ```

 ## Using Vagrant and VirtualBox

 Now that we have Vagrant and VirtualBox installed, let's explore their functionalities and see how they simplify development workflows.